 At the southern end of the lake, you’ll see the famous sentinels, also known as the pines.
 This row of ancient trees stands against a magnificent backdrop featuring Fleetwith Pike and Haystacks and is one of the most iconic scenes in the Lake District.
 On the eastern shore, you’ll walk through a rocky tunnel beneath Hassness Wood, which was created by a 19th century mill owner.

 With its sheltered stony beaches and stunning backdrop, there are few places as perfect for enjoying a picnic or a spot of wild swimming.
 While there aren’t any boats on Buttermere, it gets deep in places, so it’s advised that only strong swimmers or adults swim in here.
 Alternatively, head up from Warnscale Bottom to the series of waterfalls and enjoy the views from the Buttermere infinity pool.

 Located at the top of Honister Pass, Honister Slate Mine is the only remaining working slate mine in the country.
 As well as enjoying a tour of the mines, you can take part in both indoor and outdoor adventure activities such as cliff camping, the Via Ferrata Xtreme, canyoning and the infinity bridge.
 These are definitely not for the faint-hearted or anyone who’s afraid of heights.

 St James Church

-Up from the village of Buttermere is the Church of St James, an historical chapel dating back to the 16th century.
+Up from the village is the Church of St James, an historical chapel dating back to the 16th century.
 A stone plaque in memory of the late Alfred Wainwright can be found beneath the window that looks out onto Haystacks, where his ashes are scattered at Innominate Tarn.